shiraliali/AI-Buster/README.md

 Request should send as Form data and the name of property that is sent must be `data`.
 It's accessable as `$_POST['data']` in api core.

 ### What is the analysis endpoint?
-All requestes should send to `/api/analyze`.
+All requests should send to `/api/analyze`.